• Skip to primary navigation

 • Cool on a cooling rack.

-• Cut the rounded top from each layer.
-(These photos are from a chocolate cake, but they help to illustrate the procedure.)
+• Horizontally slice the rounded top from each layer.
+(Illustration is from a chocolate cake.)

 depiction of cutting off the rounded top of a cake